A Copenhagen Energy company

 We seek to develop an offshore windfarm that will provide green electricity for West Australian homes and businesses, powered through the South West Interconnected System.

-The Leeuwin Offshore Wind Farm, if approved by the State and Federal authorities, will be located 20-70 km off the coast of Binningup, Western Australia.
+The Leeuwin Offshore Wind Farm, if approved by the State and Federal authorities, will be located from 30 km off the coast of Binningup, Western Australia.

 The exact location of the turbines has not yet been defined.
 This will be selected as a result of further technical and environmental assessments, aligned with stakeholder and community feedback.